📕 🤖 🔑 Managed Identities: A Practical Guide to Eliminating Secrets - from GitGuardian & CyberArk

 • Strong authentication mechanisms that verify service identities without creating operational bottlenecks

-• Automated certificate and secret management that reduces manual intervention and human error
+• Automated certificate and secret management that reduces manual intervention and human error, essential for maintaining pipeline integrity

 • Comprehensive monitoring that provides visibility into service interactions and quickly identifies potential security issues